mdmtk/docs/edge/source/guide/xml/generate.md

 ## XML Queries

 At this time, the DSDtoXML tool does not generate XML that can be used for queries.
 Each CSP reference document within this MDM Toolkit documentation may include a section on query XML depending on whether it supports any query abilities.
-Future versions of the MDM toolkit and MX framework, may contain the ability to generate queries by using the corresponding DSD file and updated DSDtoXML tool.
+Future versions of the MDM toolkit and MXMS, may contain the ability to generate queries by using the corresponding DSD file and updated DSDtoXML tool.